LeandroCaniglia/Writings/Tagged Nodes.md

     }
   </json>
 ```
 And how do we make sure that tags do not confuse the Smalltalk parser?
-To answer this question think of all the places where `$<` is misplaced for the Smalltalk syntax:
+To answer this question think of all the places where `$<` is misplaced in regards to the Smalltalk syntax:

 - On the right of assignments
 - When a message argument is expected